vympel7/Git-Shortcuts/README.md

 ## Use instructions
 It is as easy as running a file (*because that's actually all you have to do*)
-Open Main.py in a terminal and you're set!
+Execute Main.py in a terminal and you're set!

 ### Requires
 Required | Version